 Social Media – Twitter Prize Draw

-Companies are taking a tactical look at using Social Media channels for trade shows and why not mix it into your gaming strategy?
+Companies are taking a tactical look at using Social Media channels for trade shows.
+Some are considering Nitreo for Instagram to boost their numbers before a big show, but there are other ways you can bring it in.
+Why not mix it into your gaming strategy?

 One customer of ours used a large flat screen to show all the latest Tweets with specific hashtags on Twitter.
 Next, they had attendees tweet at them using that hashtag (#companyxcontest), selecting 1 lucky user every hour the show floor was open to collect a prize.